 When it comes to your auto insurance, you may think that paying your premiums on time is all it takes to stay in the company’s good graces.
 But an insurance policy is a contract, and that means you also have to abide by that company’s rules.
-In Atlanta Personal Injury Law Group – Gore LLC’s new blog series, we are taking a look at some common situations (and ultimately, bad decisions) that can potentially ruin your auto insurance coverage.
+In Atlanta Personal Injury Law Group – Gore’s new blog series, we are taking a look at some common situations (and ultimately, bad decisions) that can potentially ruin your auto insurance coverage.

 #1: You allow an “Excluded Driver” to drive your car

 With the holidays in full swing, and everyone even busier than usual, you may be tempted to allow an individual named “excluded driver” on your policy to borrow your vehicle.
 But don’t do it!

 For the purposes of insurance policies, a “named-driver exclusion” means you have identified a person who should not be driving your vehicle and would not be covered under your policy, under any circumstances.
 These can be high-risk drivers, your teenage children, your irresponsible family member or neighbor, etc. Insurance agents often promote these exclusions as a way of decreasing your premiums, but the provision is not a good idea in the first place!
 Many excluded drivers may be living in the house with you and have easy access to your keys and car, or, they might not even know they are excluded from your policy.